 - Reaching out to customers and offering help proactively

-- Creating and maintaining a self-help knowledge base portal for customers
+- Creating and maintaining a self-help knowledge base portal for users

-- Keeping track of all common requests and feedback from customers
+- Keeping track of all common requests and feedback from clients

 - Escalating difficult issues to corresponding departments and creating bug reports

-- Following up on customers who reported bugs, requested features or goods, or left reviews
+- Following up on clients who reported bugs, requested features or goods, or left reviews

 - Up-selling or cross-selling stuff when it’s appropriate